ofux/Digger-Documentation/README.md

 Keep in mind that digging has a cost.
 To prevent performance issues at runtime, keep the brush size as small as possible.
 Also, try to call the *Modify* method at most one time per frame.

 You can also improve performance by:
-- using Unity 2019.3+

 - lowering the size of chunks (set it to 16) in the Settings tab
 - disabling LODs generation
 - use async modification methods
-- reducing the size of the terrain's control map (only if you use Unity 2019.2 o an older version)
 - reducing the size of the terrain's heightmap
 - if you have a big terrain, cut it in smaller chunks (ie. use multiple terrains instead of only one)

 Note: if you are using CTS, Digger has to compute mesh tangents which slows down the build process.

 ## Realtime / in-game NavMesh update (PRO only)